sol-eng/slurm-docker-cluster/README.md

 docker-compose up -d
 ```

-Note: Make sure you have the environment variable `RSP_LICENSE` set to a valid license key for RStudio Workbench.
+Note: Make sure you have the environment variable `RSP_LICENSE` set to a valid license key for Posit Workbench.

 ## RStudio Workbench availability

-Once the cluster is up and running, RSWB is available at http://localhost:8787 and http://localhost:8788
+Once the cluster is up and running, RSWB is available at http://localhost:8788 and http://localhost:8789

 ## Accessing the Cluster